Link Search Menu Expand Document

 var operation = field.GetOperationText();

-The value of the operation variable would be >=.
+The value of operation is >=.

 DbParameter Property